chief15092009/Australia-Federal-Court/Court Records/Trial Division/BCPC-001/Judgement.md

 ----
 ```
 Counsel for the Petitioner: funkyfan12
-Counsel for the Defendant: N/A
+Counsel for the Crown: Funpark22
 Place of Hearing: Vancouver, British Columbia.
 Date of Hearing: Unknown
 Date of Judgment: 20.08.2024